12mv2/ski-wax-app-mvp/DEVSTUFF/DEVNOTES.md

 --
-backend / express server running and connected to a react component in the front about to run webpack to get the front end react server running
+backend / express server running and connected to a react component in the front about to run webpack to get the front end react server running webpack ran! port 5000 changed to 5001 as it kept reconnecting even when i killed it